Meet the Team

 I gained an MSc in Biodiversity and Conservation in 2007, and after a period discovering the highlights of South East Asia and Australia, started my career within the Wildlife Trusts.
 I spent 9 years working for Nottinghamshire Wildlife Trust in reserve management and community engagement roles, before joining the bat project team as Project Manager in 2016.

-As a newcomer to Devon, I am enjoying getting to know the local wildlife and landscapes of the county.
-Working on the project will continue my involvement with bats, as I have been an active member of Nottinghamshire Bat Group for the last few years most recently working on their ‘Echolocation Location’ project mapping the distribution of bats within the county.
+Since relocating to Devon, I am enjoying getting to know the local wildlife and landscapes of the county.
+Working on the project continued my involvement with bats, as I have been an active member of Nottinghamshire Bat Group for the last few years most recently working on their ‘Echolocation Location’ project mapping the distribution of bats within the county.

 PROJECT MANAGER ROLE

-As project manager my main activities are coordinating the partnership steering group, managing the team, keeping the project on track to meet its annual targets, ensuring bat data is rigorously analysed and verified
+As project manager my main activities were coordinating the partnership steering group, managing the team, keeping the project on track to meet its annual targets, ensuring bat data is rigorously analysed and verified.
+I now work as Working Wetlands Manager at Devon Wildlife Trust.

 My role on the team is Community Engagement Officer.